krille-chan/fluffychat/README.md

+# Overview

+[Pangea Chat](https://pangea.chat) is a web and mobile platform which lets students ‘learn a language while texting their friends.’
+Addressing the gap in communicative language teaching, especially for beginners lacking skill and confidence, Pangea Chat provides a low-stress, high-support environment for language learning through authentic conversations.
+By integrating human and artificial intelligence, the app enhances communicative abilities and supports educators.
+Pangea Chat has been grant funded by the National Science Foundation and Virginia Innovation Partnership Corporation based on its technical innovation and potential for broad social impact.
+Our mission is to build a global, decentralized learning network supporting intercultural learning and exchange.

-Pangea Chat Client Setup:
+# Pangea Chat Client Setup

-* Download VSCode if you do not already have it installed
+* Download VSCode if you do not already have it installed.
+This is the preferred IDE for development with Pangea Chat.
 * Download flutter on your device using this guide: https://docs.flutter.dev/get-started/install
 * Test to make sure that flutter is properly installed by running “flutter –version”
     * You may need to add flutter to your path manually.
 Instructions can be found here: https://docs.flutter.dev/get-started/install/macos/mobile-ios?tab=download#add-flutter-to-your-path